-You can use one of the following methods to initialize team configuration.
+Use one of the following methods to initialize team configuration.

-Tip: If API Mediation Layer is running on your site, Connecting profiles to API Mediation Layer is the recommended method to use to initialize team configuration.
+Note: If API Mediation Layer is running on your site, Connecting profiles to API Mediation Layer is the recommended method to use to initialize team configuration.

-Create team profile configuration files
+Creating team profile configuration files